Downtown Parking Garage Project

-This location is owned by the City and is conveniently located close to the Square.
-The smaller scale provides an opportunity to improve current parking inventory as opposed to waiting ten or fifteen years to be able to afford to build the larger structure planned at Ninth and Main streets in the future.
-This location also takes fewer spaces off line during construction than the future, larger location.
+This location is owned by the City and is conveniently located close to the square.
+The smaller scale provides an opportunity to improve current parking inventory as opposed to waiting 10 to 15 years to be able to afford to build the larger structure planned at Ninth and Main streets in the future.
+This location also would take fewer spaces off line during construction than the future, larger location.

 These free parking lots downtown are available: